Family & Companions

-The famously feather-haired John Stamos first jettisoned to instant stardom as an overstyled bad boy heartthrob during the golden era of "General Hospital" (ABC, 1963- ), before moving on to eight years as the bad boy heartthrob on the TGIF mainstay, "Full House" (ABC, 1987-1995).
-He spent the next 20 years using less hair products and trying to redeem his reputation.
-His magnetic attraction to (or contractual obligation for) made-for-TV-movies did not help boost his street cred, but with several well-received turns on Broadway, starring roles in higher-quality comedies, a few indie films, and the successful launch of his own production company, Stamos became the comeback kid.
-In 2006, he was added to the already impressive cast of "ER" (NBC, 1994- ) which was a huge nod of respect and a new beginning for a guy who had, at one time, seemed more a 1980s television relic, than a viable leading man for the new millennium.
+The famously feather-haired John Stamos first jetted to instant stardom as a bad boy heartthrob during the golden era of "General Hospital" (ABC, 1963- ), before moving on to eight years as the bad boy heartthrob on the TGIF mainstay, "Full House" (ABC, 1987-95).
+He spent the next 20 years using less hair product and trying to redeem his reputation.
+His magnetic attraction to made-for-TV-movies did not help boost his street cred, but with several well-received turns on Broadway, starring roles in higher-quality comedies, a few indie films, and the successful launch of his own production company, Stamos became the comeback kid.
+In 2006, he was added to the already impressive cast of "ER" (NBC, 1994-2009) which was a huge nod of respect and a new beginning for a guy who had, at one time, seemed more a 1980s television relic, than a viable leading man for the new millennium.
 Self-aware starring turns in the sports drama "Necessary Roughness" (USA 2011-13), sitcom "Grandfathered" (Fox 2015-16) and Ryan Murphy camp horror "Scream Queens" (Fox 2015-16) presented a retooled Stamos for a new generation, which fit perfectly with his roles in reboot "Fuller House" (Netflix 2016- ) and the Lifetime drama "You" (Lifetime 2018- ).

 After a grueling three-day audition process, Stamos won the role of Blackie Parrish, a prototypical "bad boy" rocker from the wrong side of the tracks, and, in true soap opera fashion, an orphan.
 The hunky troublemaker with a heart of gold was a hit with execs and viewers alike, prompting producers to sign Stamos to a two-year contract.
 At the age of 18, he was already a certified heartthrob, and for the next two years, went on to earn two Soap Opera Digest Awards, a Daytime Emmy nomination, and to date "GH" co-stars Janine Turner and Demi Moore.